How to care for a dachshund

-Like any other breed, dachshunds are prone to certain health issues like obesity, diabetes, joint problems, decreased stamina, and back problems like Intervertebral Disc Disease (IVDD).
+Like any other breed, dachshunds are prone to specific health issues like obesity, diabetes, joint problems, decreased stamina, and back problems like Intervertebral Disc Disease (IVDD).

 Most dachshunds are very healthy dogs, but if you want to properly care for your dachshund, you need to be aware of the breed’s specific needs and health concerns.

 Be careful of back injuries

 Dachshunds are very playful and active little dogs.
-Because of their long backs, they can get injured when jumping off and on furniture, especially if they are overweight.
-That is why it is a good idea to get a ramp so your little friend can safely get up and down furniture.
+Because of their long backs can get injured when jumping off and on furniture, especially if they are overweight.
+That is why it is good to get a ramp so your little friend can safely get up and down furniture.

 Also, when carrying your dachshund, you want to make sure you hold their chest and bottom so that their backs don’t get overstretched and possibly injure them.

 Feeding a dachshund

 Dachshunds are always hungry and will eat anything anytime.
 It is very easy to overfeed them and cause them to get overweight.
 An overweight dachshund is prone to several serious illnesses, like diabetes and joint or back injuries.
 So you need to make sure your dog gets a healthy amount of food and treats, if possible, all-natural.

 A good daily portion will depend on your dog’s age, size, and activity level.
 Normally, it will be between 1/2 – 1 1/2 cups of dry food.
 But make sure to consult with your vet or breeder about the ideal portion size for your dachshund’s individual needs.

 Buying the right food

 If you are looking for commercial food for your dachshund, be sure to carefully read the label.
-The ingredients are often in amount order, so the first ingredient should be named as meat such as chicken, beef, or lamb, avoid generic “meat” labeling as they could be anything.
+The ingredients are often in order, so the first ingredient should be named as meat such as chicken, beef, or lamb, avoid generic “meat” labeling as they could be anything.

 If the first ingredient is wheat or grain, look for other brands that have a higher amount of meat protein.